lhindman/cs253-lab10/README.md

 Playlist Builder is an application that allows the user to specify a CSV file containing song data and a number of songs on the commandline.
 The application will open the CSV, load the specified number of songs from the CSV file into a dynamically allocated array of the specified size, sort the songs in the array based upon their duration, then display the list of songs in the console.

 <br />
-1. Carefully study the Song header file (Song.h)
+1. Carefully study the provided Song header file (Song.h) and function definitions (Song.c)
 <br /><br />
 The Song struct as well as function declarations for the related functions described below have been provided in Song.h.
-Please do not modify the provided Song.h file.
+Please do not modify the provided Song.h or Song.c files.
 Details regarding each function as well as expected return values are included in the comments associated with each function declaration in Song.h.
 The following is a summary of this content:

 - Data members
   - char artist[40];